 Where is Hantavirus found?

-Hantavirus is found in all regions of the United States.
+Sin Nombre hantavirus is found in all regions of the United States.
 Deer mice are the primary carriers, along with cotton rats and rice rats in the southeastern states and the white-footed mouse in the Northeast.
 Potential sites where people may be exposed include areas that offer a habitat for rodents: rural areas, forests, fields, farms, barns, outbuildings, and sheds.

 - If a rodent with the virus bites someone, the virus may be spread to that person, but this type of transmission is rare.